Satisfying your sweet tooth is about to get more expensive | KRDO

 “We are very happy that cocoa prices are rising,” said Pascal Baltussen, chief of impact and operations at Tony’s.
 “Cocoa prices have been way too low for West African cocoa farmers to earn a living income.”

 Cocoa futures are used to determine the prices paid to farmers for cocoa in Ivory Coast and Ghana.
-With higher prices in the futures market, “there is good hope that price back to the farmer will be impacted positively,” said Alex Assanvo, executive secretary of the Initiative Cacao Côte d’Ivoire-Ghana, a partnership between Côte d’Ivoire, or Ivory Coast, and Ghana that aims to establish a sustainable cocoa market and more security for farmers.
+With higher prices in the futures market, “there is good hope that price back to the farmer will be impacted positively,” said Alex Assanvo, executive secretary of the Côte d’Ivoire-Ghana Cocoa Initiative, a partnership between Côte d’Ivoire, or Ivory Coast, and Ghana that aims to establish a sustainable cocoa market and more security for farmers.

 Higher futures prices are good, but they won’t last long, he noted.
 “Price goes up, [but] it will go down very soon, probably,” he said, based on historical trends.
 To help create a more stable environment for farmers, the group has worked to develop a Living Income Differential, which is charged on top of market prices to help offset volatility.